 Applicants may apply to the program after completing a BA or an MA in art history or a related discipline.
 Students entering the program with a BA take two years of coursework.
 The first year is devoted to seminars.
 In the second year, students focus on developing a field of expertise and preparing written field reviews.
 These serve as the basis for the more focused dissertation prospectus: a detailed plan for the dissertation presented to the department in the beginning of the third year.
 With the department's acceptance of the prospectus, the student advances to candidacy, and prepares the dissertation on campus or in absentia.

-Students entering the program with an MA generally advance to candidacy more quickly than those entering without an MA.
+Students entering the program with an MA in Art History generally advance to candidacy more quickly than those entering without an MA.
 This varies by student, as each transcript is examined by the graduate advisor, who may require additional coursework to make up for deficiencies.
 However, it is generally expected that students entering with an MA will take some coursework in the first year while also preparing the field reviews.
 The prospectus is thus presented to the department in the beginning of the second year.

 Graduate Student Handbook